When I asked Canadian astronaut candidate Shawna Pandya about which of her many roles she identified with first, she said,

 At the end of our conversation, Pandya returned to the topic of how others can turn their goals from ideas into reality.
 She said, “There’s always a first step you can take.
 Sometimes the first step is figuring out what that first step is, but you’re not going to get to your goal until you take that first step.”

 With a goal that’s large or might take years to accomplish, even the first step can seem out of reach.
 But Shawna Pandya didn’t spring out of the ground as an astronaut candidate, or a physician, or a competitive martial artist.
 She had to take her own challenging first steps, too.
 Yours will probably look different because your goals are unique, but what you’ll share with this aspiring astronaut is that you had the drive to get started.

-Watch Shawna's TEDxTalk, follow her on Twitter, or learn about her upcoming project for 2018, Project Poseidon, when she and her team will spend a record 100 days in an underwater research station off the coast of Florida.
+Watch Shawna's TEDxTalk, follow her on Twitter, or learn about her project for 2018, Project Poseidon, when she and her team spent a record 100 days in an underwater research station off the coast of Florida.

 Molly is a NOLS instructor and writer.
 She loves the smell of her backpack and does her best writing before 7:00 am.
 When she's not scouting the next post for the NOLS Blog, she's running and climbing on rocks in Wyoming.
 Follow her on Instagram @mgherber